bloXroute-Labs/bxgateway/README.md

-# bloXroute client
+# bloXroute client gateway

-The implementation of the bloXroute client node.
+The implementation of the bloXroute client gateway.

 Note: we use docker for development, which takes care of installing all dependencies and isolating a python environment for you on any machine.
 The